ShaikhAariz/school-website-project/README.md

 # school-website-project
-School Website Project using just html css and js without any framworks
+School Website Project using just html css and js without any frameworks.